davetromp/strattonoakmont/README.md

 Trading bot on the Bittrex api.

+20180711
+Trading part was implemented on version 1 of Bittrex api.
+This is no longer working.
+Feel free to implement a working version on api v2. :-)
+Backtesting still works.

 20180704
 This some code I had sitting in my archives.
 I used it to trade live, but it did not make me any money.
 Use at yout own risk.
 I provide this code for educational purposes only.